with Jeremy Westcott –

 Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years.
 The rest of the dead did not come to life until the thousand years were completed.
 This is the first resurrection.
 Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ and will reign with Him for a thousand years (Rev 20:4-6).

 What is this ‘first resurrection’?
 Well we know Jesus was resurrected, and His was a physical resurrection.
 As a result of the fall there was spiritual death and physical death.
 The consequence of Jesus’ physical resurrection was a spiritual resurrection for us.
-We can be resurrected spiritually, and that spiritual resurrection deals with the spiritual death.
+We have been resurrected spiritually, and that spiritual resurrection deals with the spiritual death.

 It is signified in our baptism: …having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead (Col 2:12).

 Even when we were dead in our transgressions, [God] made us alive together with Christ (by grace you have been saved), and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus (Eph 2:5).
-We, who were spiritually dead before we were Christians, have been made alive with Christ: a spiritual resurrection.
+We have been made alive with Christ: a spiritual resurrection.

 That is the ‘first resurrection’.
-It deals with the spiritual death, so we can be born again, and come back into life; the second resurrection (which comes at the end of the age, when everybody gets resurrected) deals with physical death, which also came as a result of the fall.
+It deals with the spiritual death, so we can be born again, and come back into life; the second resurrection (when everybody gets resurrected) deals with physical death, which also came as a result of the fall.

 And here is an interesting passage.
 It is only a couple of sentences in the Gospel narrative, but it must have caused quite a stir: